Notifycal/frontend/README.md

 **Note**: Faker is included to provide mock data.
 See the [Important Note](#important-note) section for crucial details regarding this package.
 Specifically, point 3.

 ### End-to-End (E2E) Testing

+This has to go out of this repo.

 Running E2E tests use a similar syntax to running unit tests: